“Antarctic Ice Paintings: Global Coastlines and Underwater HOA“

 Xavier Cortada, recipient of a 2006-2007 National Science Foundation Antarctic Artists and Writers fellowship, traveled to Antarctica to implement a series of projects and installations.
 While there, the Miami artist created “Antarctic Ice Paintings” using glacier ice, sea ice, and sediment samples provided to him by McMurdo LTER scientists working in Antarctica.

 “Global Coastlines,” a series comprised of all of the artist’s Antarctic works on paper which had not yet been titled (and had never been shown) will be premiered and named at Pinecrest Gardens.
 One is titled “Antarctica,” another “Pinecrest, Florida.”
-The remaining sixty works will be titled for another 60 global communities threatened by sea level rise.
+The remaining sixty works will be titled for another 60 global communities threatened by Antarctica’s melting glaciers and sea level rise.
 The exhibition is part of a broader participatory art project aimed at engaging residents in a conversation about the future of their properties.

 I travelled to Antarctica in 2006 as a National Science Foundation (NSF) Antarctic Artist and Writers Program fellow.
 There, I created a series of works on paper by melting ice samples scientists gave me from their research on how human impacts on global climate are melting the Antarctic glaciers.